Physiology Spring 2018 Seminar: Li Gan, Ph.D.

 To schedule your final defense for doctoral and master's submit:

-Form 40 with original signatures.
-A faxed signature from the outside member will be accepted.
+1) Form 40 (A faxed signature from the outside member will be accepted.)

-2) Submit 3 copies of abstract and Vita (stapled together) to the Graduate Dean’s Office
+2) Submit 1 copy of abstract and Vita to the Graduate Dean’s Office

 3) Upload a draft PDF version of your dissertation or thesis for formatting review into ProQuest

 The Proquest/UMI website provides publishing guides regarding your options for traditional publishing verses open access publishing and registering for copyrights .
 There are fees associated with some of these additional options.
 There is no fee for traditional publishing of theses and dissertations.